logo

 Suicidal Thoughts

-Personality disorders may also provoke intense desire of self-harm in individuals.
+Personality disorders may also provoke an intense desire for self-harm in individuals.
 Less overtly, it may manifest as a tendency to indulge in dangerous activities such as fast driving, biking stunts, promiscuity, and adventurousness with drugs.
 Some individuals may also take to performing masochistic acts such as cutting themselves.
-The extreme possibility is, of course, contemplating suicide, which is a lot of cases, may translate into actuality.
+The extreme possibility is, of course, contemplating suicide, which, in a lot of cases, may translate into actuality.
 Most people with a personality disorder don't hurt other people physically.
 Violent behavior is possible, but most individuals harm themselves instead of others.

 suicide Personality Disorder